zytedata/zyte-spider-templates/README.rst

 Spider templates for automatic crawlers.

-This library contains Scrapy_ spiders that are intended to be used with the Zyte features such as `Zyte API`_.
+This library contains Scrapy_ spider templates.
+They can be used out of the box with the Zyte features such as `Zyte API`_ or modified to be used standalone.
 There is a `sample Scrapy project`_ for this library that you can use as a starting point for your own projects.

 .. _Scrapy: https://docs.scrapy.org/
 .. _Zyte API: https://docs.zyte.com/zyte-api/get-started.html